r4dhiDj/Statistical-Machine-Learning-Assignment-1/README.md

 # Statistical-Machine-Learning-Assignment-1
-Assignment 1 SML, 2020 Semester 2
-Group project by 40
+Assignment 1 SML, 2020 Semester 2, Group project 40

 # Link Prediction
 Link prediction is to predict the existence of a link between two nodes in a network.